axel-andersson/action-functions-deploy/README.md

 # 🔥☁️ Firebase Functions GitHub Action

-- Creates a new preview channel (and its associated preview URL) for every PR on your GitHub repository.
-- Adds a comment to the PR with the preview URL so that you and each reviewer can view and test the PR's changes in a "preview" version of your app.
-- Updates the preview URL with changes from each commit by automatically deploying to the associated preview channel.
-The URL doesn't change with each new commit.
-- (Optional) Deploys the current state of your GitHub repo to your live channel when the PR is merged.
+- Deploys firebase functions from your GitHub repo, for instance when a PR is merged.

 ## Setup

+Setup of the deployment of Firebase Functions becomes easier if the deployment of functions is first configured.
+This is because setting up hosting deployment automatically creates a service account in your Firebase project and gives it permissions to deploy Firebase Hosting.
+(Note that additional permissions are required for deploying Firebase Functions)

+It also encrypts that service account's JSON key and uploads it to the specified GitHub repository as a [GitHub secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

+### Setting up hosting

-A full setup guide can be found [in the Firebase Hosting docs](https://firebase.google.com/docs/hosting/github-integration).
+A full setup guide of Firebase Hosting can be found [in the Firebase Hosting docs](https://firebase.google.com/docs/hosting/github-integration).

 The [Firebase CLI](https://firebase.google.com/docs/cli) can get you set up quickly with a default configuration.